glouppe/info8006-introduction-to-ai/pacman/README.md

 To provide you some help, the implementations of Breadth-First Search (BFS) and Depth-First Search (DFS) are available in the corresponding Python files `bfs.py` and `dfs.py`.

-You are asked to implement an agent based on each of these search algorithms:
+You are asked to implement an agent based on each of the following algorithms:
  - Uniform Cost Search (UCS)
  - A* (and an associated heuristic of your choice).
 Each search algorithm should be implemented inside the `get_action` function of the corresponding Python files (`ucs.py`, `astar.py`), following the template of `pacmanagent.py`.
 Be careful, Uniform Cost Search (UCS) must be provided with its own cost function.

-Your report should be organized into 3 parts:
+Your report should be organized into 4 parts:
 1. You must formalize the game as a search problem, as seen in [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md).
 2. You should run your agents against the 3 maze layouts located the  `/pacman_module/layouts/` folder.
-  For each layout, report as a bar plot the performance of your 2 agents in terms of i) final score, ii) total computation time and iii) total number of expanded nodes.
+  For each layout, report as a bar plot the performance of your 2 agents in terms of:
+	- a. final score
+	- b. total computation time
+	- c. total number of expanded nodes.
 In total, you should therefore produce 9 bar plots.
-3. Discuss the performance and limitations of your agents, with respect to their search algorithm, the heuristic (in the case of A*) and the maze layout.
-Comment on possible improvements.
+3. Answer the following questions:
+	- a.
+(TO DECIDE)
+	- b.
+(TO DECIDE)
+4. You're expected to provide a short and constructive feedback about the project.
+In particular, you should discuss about the experience the project has brought to you and about the difficulties you may have encountered during the project.

 ### Part 2: Minimax agent